Arijit Singh: Awards and nominations

-At the start of his singing career, he received nominations for the Upcoming Male Vocalist of the Year award at the 2013 Mirchi Music Awards for renditions of "Phir Le Aya Dil" and "Duaa", winning the award for the latter.
+At the start of his career as a playback singer, he received nominations for the Upcoming Male Vocalist of the Year award at the 2013 Mirchi Music Awards for renditions of "Phir Le Aya Dil" and "Duaa", winning the award for the latter.
 Singh was awarded the Wizcraft Honour for the Best Live Performer, and was one of the top 10 artists from across the world to be featured at The SSE Arena, Wembley in the SSE Live Awards 2016.
+He has been awarded Padma Shri in 2025 by the Government of India.

-Singh has received four Mirchi Music Awards, six Filmfare Awards, a Stardust Award, three IIFA Award, two Zee Cine Awards and two Screen Awards.
+Singh has received five Mirchi Music AwardsHe performed at events like the Mirchi Music Awards, the Satej Youth Fest, and also had a live concert in Thane.
+Additionally, he performed at the Indian Idol Junior finale.Arijit Singh's performance at the International Film Festival of India (IFFI) in Goa, seven Filmfare Awards, a Stardust Award, five IIFA Award, five Zee Cine Awards and four Screen Awards.
 He received Filmfare awards for five consecutive years from 2016 to 2020.
 He received nine awards from ten nominations for the song "Tum Hi Ho" from 2013 film Aashiqui 2.
 He also won the (IIFA) award in the category of "The Best Male Singer" for the song "Tum Hi Ho" in 2014.